 In the early days following a suicide, things are said and seen that can never be "Un-Said or Unseen."

-Outsiders will only pick up on our frowns or smiles as signs since they cannot see what is inside us.
+Outsiders could only pick up on my frowns or smiles as signs since they cannot see what was inside me.
 Most of us go into what I call "Performance Mode."
 We take on an acting role that masks all the chaos that is churning in our hearts.

-Reflecting over the years, I frequently change my mind over which is worse scenes or comments.
-I think it mostly depends on my mood.
-All the while we do (or can) have some control over the way we remember things.
+Reflecting over the years, I frequently change my mind over, which is worse scenes or comments.
+I think it mostly depended on my mood.
+All the while, we do (or can) have some control over the way we remember things.
 It gets easier as you age and memory fades.

 I don't know a better word to use than "stupid."
 Spending time trying to figure out some of the things people say is a waste.
 Confronting them is even worse.
 And both parties will walk away more wounded than before.

-As time has slipped away the more common troubling issues for me is avoidance and rejection.
+As time has slipped away, the more common troubling issues for me are avoidance and rejection.
 I have reached the point where I appreciate folks that engage me - and I can go way thinking (if only momentarily) that felt good or goodness that was just plain crazy.
-Not being avoided is better to me.
+Not being avoided is better for me.
 Probably due mostly to all those people in my life that just disappeared.

 And, you can be more at peace. blessings, dJ